gjlondon/definitive_guide_to_django_deployment/README.md

 container where both fabric and the AWS CLI will read them.
 We recommend using an [AMI](#gloss_ami) for a "free-tier" eligible Ubuntu 12.04 LTS image.

-We also need to make sure that our ec2 "keypair" ssh keys is accessible to Docker, so do
+If you already have an EC2 SSH key pair that you want to use, make sure you copy it to the deploy folder (otherwise skip this step and we'll create one for you automatically):

     cp -p <PATH TO YOUR EC2 KEY> deploy/ssh